 - At re-check scan time, draft the cows a day in advance so there is a final chance/one more milking to find any missing cows.

 - Consider bringing the lame herd in first so they don’t have to stand around waiting too long at the end.

 - Check the platform start/stop mechanism is functioning.

 - Check the correct bale is being read and matches where the vet stand will be placed for the scan.

 - Ensure individual bale numbers are visible.

-- Remove hazards from the pit - some trolleys have small wheels that are not made for ‘off roading’
+- Remove hazards from the pit.
+Some trolleys have small wheels and are not made for 'off-roading'.

 - In most sheds, we can only scan down one side – swing the cups over or under the opposite side’s bum rail.
 Usually, we need to avoid the side with the jetters or where the milk can is a major obstruction.

 - In roomy spacious sheds – choose the side most beneficial for reading the cows tags – space for a human to walk in front of their heads to read tags is very helpful.